dex4er/angular-bootstrap-hello-world/README.md

-This is template for Ionic application with karma+mocha-chai unit tests and webdriverio e2e tests.
+This is template for Angular+Bootstrap application with karma+mocha-chai unit tests and webdriverio e2e tests.

 ## Preparing node